madebits/madebits.github.io/r/linux-csman.md

 `csman.sh` is the main command to use. `csman.sh` delegates password and key operations to `cskey.sh`.
 You may need to use `cskey.sh` directly for advanced key manipulation.
 Running both commands without options lists their command-line arguments, e.g.: `sudo csman.sh`.

 The command-line argument of these tools are a bit peculiar because I thought that it is faster to specify options after the main arguments.
-The command-line arguments follow therefore this general scheme: *command files options*.
+The command-line arguments follow therefore this general scheme: *command file(s) options*.